 Benefits and Perks

-IKEA lets only a third of respondents take paid vacation and only 45 percent take sick leave.
+One in four employees receive paid vacation, and only 35 percent get sick leave.
 It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
-At IKEA, a solid majority of respondents have health insurance, and a solid majority of workers have dental coverage.
-Perks also include flexible hours, tuition reimbursement, and life insurance.
+Health insurance comes as part of the deal for most workers, and a strong majority of respondents report receiving dental coverage as well.
+Some other advantages of working at IKEA are flexible hours, tuition reimbursement, and life insurance.